-4 Studying the astrophysics of compact binaries using eLISA

-Although the effect of gravitational radiation on the orbit will dominate the evolution of the binaries detected by eLISA, additional physical processes will cause strong deviations from the simple point-mass approximation.
-The two most important interactions that occur are tides - when at least one of the stars in a binary system is not in co-rotation with the orbital motion or when the orbit is eccentric - and mass transfer.
+3.4 Studying the astrophysics of compact binaries using eLISA strong deviations from the simple point-mass approximation.
+The two most important interactions that occur are tides - when at least one of the stars in a binary system is not in co-rotation with the orbital motion or when the orbit is eccentric and mass transfer.
 Because many binaries will be easily detected, these interactions do not hamper their discovery, but instead will allow tests of the physics underlying these deviations.
 By providing a completely complementary approach, gravitational wave measurements are optimal to the study of short period systems, in contrast to the current bias towards bright electromagnetic systems and events.